 The weighted-average fair value of options and warrants has been estimated on the date of grant using the Black-Scholes pricing model.
 In computing the impact, the fair value of each instrument is estimated on the date of grant utilizing certain assumptions for a risk free interest rate, volatility and expected remaining lives of the awards.
 Since our shares have not been publicly traded, the fair value of stock-based payment awards was estimated using a volatility derived from an index of comparable entities.
 The assumptions used in calculating the fair value of share-based payment awards represent management's best estimates, but these estimates involve inherent uncertainties and the application of management judgment.
 As a result, if factors change and we use different assumptions, our stock-based compensation expense could be materially different in the future.
 In addition, we are required to estimate the expected forfeiture rate and only recognize expense for those shares expected to vest.
-In estimating our forfeiture rate, we analyzed our historical forfeiture rate is materially different from our estimate, or if we reevaluate the forfeiture rate in the future, the stock-based compensation expense could be significantly different from what we have recorded in the current period.
+In estimating our forfeiture rate, we analyzed our historical forfeiture rate, the remaining lives of unvested options, and the number of vested options as a percentage of total options outstanding.
+If our actual forfeiture rate is materially different from our estimate, or if we reevaluate the forfeiture rate in the future, the stock-based compensation expense could be significantly different from what we have recorded in the current period.
 See Note 3 "Summary of Significant Account Policies - Share-Based Payment" to our Financial Statements for the years ended December 31, 2014 and 2013 regarding the specific assumptions used with respect to stock-based compensation for the periods presented.